-New in 1.19, high availability is automatically enabled on MicroK8s for clusters with three or more nodes.
+High availability is automatically enabled on MicroK8s for clusters with three or more nodes.

 A highly available Kubernetes cluster is a cluster that can withstand a failure on any one of its components and continue serving workloads without interruption.
 There are three components necessary for a highly available Kubernetes cluster:

 - There must be more than one node available at any time.

 - The control plane must be running on more than one node so that losing a single node would not render the cluster inoperable.

 - The cluster state must be in a datastore that is itself highly available.

 This documentation describes the steps needed to form an HA cluster in MicroK8s and to check its state.